Maximum Likelihood Estimation of Functionals of Discrete Distributions: Proofs of the upper bounds

 We first work to bound the bias.
 Lemma~\ref{lemma.biasgeneralf} shows that the bias of $F(P_n)$ could be represented as

 where $B_n[f](x)$ is the Bernstein polynomial corresponding to $f(x)$.
 The following lemma summarizes some state-of-the-art bounds for approximation error of Bernstein polynomials.
-We remark that Lemma~\ref{lemma.bernsteinerror} can be derived easily from the general theory we presented in Section~\ref{sec.generalbiasanalysis}.
+Lemma~\ref{lemma.bernsteinerror} can be derived easily from the general theory we presented in Section~\ref{sec.generalbiasanalysis}.
+We emphasize that one cannot expect the bounds in Lemma~\ref{lemma.bernsteinerror} to be tight for any $f\in C[0,1]$, since the Bernstein approximation error itself could be a very complicated function in $C[0,1]$, and Lemma~\ref{lemma.bernsteinerror} is using relatively simple functions to upper bound it.